Del-Martin/24_BuclueForJS/README.md

 - Prompts the user to input the price of 5 products.
 - Sums the total price.
 - Applies a 15% discount if the total is 100 euros or more, and prints both the original and discounted prices.
 - If the total is less than 100 euros, prints the total price without any discount.

+**Credits**
+Developed by: **Martín Delfini** -
+Date: April 11, 2024

   ---